5 Dec, 2025

 The AI technology is changing quickly, and one of the fields in which this is most striking is that of robotics.
 According to PwC, AI robots could automate 30% of jobs worldwide by the mid-2030s.

-AI development races at breakneck speed, the intervention of robots and AI-powered systems is becoming more pronounced in the activities of daily lives.
+AI development races at breakneck speed, and the intervention of robots and AI-powered systems is becoming more pronounced in daily life.
 Ranging from industrial robots to personal assistants, this steady penetration of AI in robotics raises a vital question: Will smart machines ultimately replace human beings?

 Though it is commonly said that machines cannot learn, this is no longer true today.
 From the early incorporation of machinery to modern sophisticated robots, all possible components have been incorporated into, forming machines that accept most of the functions done by human beings.
 Such an AI brings about changes in different industries like healthcare, logistics, manufacturing, and many others towards more excellent automation, innovation, and improvement in productivity at various levels.